Monday, January 13, 2025

 ### Aggregate Planning

-### Objectives of the Aggregate Planner
+### Objectives of Aggregate Planning

 – **Production Rate**: Units produced per time period.